yeshua453/website/docs/controls/gesturedetector.md

 * `vertical_scale` - the scale implied by the average distance along the vertical axis between the pointers in contact with the screen.
 * `scale` - the scale implied by the average distance between the pointers in contact with the screen.

-### `on_scale_end`
+### `on_secondary_long_press_end`

+A pointer that has triggered a long-press with a secondary button has stopped contacting the screen.

-Event handler argument is an instance of `ScaleEndEvent` class with the following properties:
+Event handler argument is an instance of `LongPressEndEvent` class.

-* `pointer_count` - the number of pointers being tracked by the gesture recognizer.
-* `velocity_x` - x component of the velocity of the last pointer to be lifted off of the screen.
-* `velocity_y` - y component of the velocity of the last pointer to be lifted off of the screen.

-### `on_hover`
+### `on_secondary_long_press_start`

+Called when a long press gesture with a secondary button has been recognized.

-Triggered when a mouse pointer has entered this control.
+Triggered when a pointer has remained in contact with the screen at the same location for a long period of time.

+Event handler argument is an instance of `LongPressStartEvent` class.

+### `on_secondary_tap`

+A tap with a secondary button has occurred.

+### `on_secondary_tap_down`

+A pointer that might cause a tap with a secondary button has contacted the screen at a particular location.

+Event handler argument is an instance of `TapEvent` class.

+### `on_secondary_tap_up`

+A pointer that will trigger a tap with a secondary button has stopped contacting the screen at a particular location.

+Event handler argument is an instance of `TapEvent` class.

+### `on_tap`

+A tap with a primary button has occurred.

+### `on_tap_down`

+A pointer that might cause a tap with a primary button has contacted the screen at a particular location.

-Event handler argument is an instance of `HoverEvent` class with the following properties:
+Event handler argument is an instance of `TapEvent` class with the following properties:

-* `local_x` - x component of the local position of the pointer.
+* `local_x` - x component of the local position at which the pointer contacted the screen.
-* `local_y` - y component of the local position of the pointer.
+* `local_y` - y component of the local position at which the pointer contacted the screen.
-* `global_x` - x component of the global position of the pointer.
+* `global_x` - x component of the global position at which the pointer contacted the screen.
-* `global_y` - y component of the global position of the pointer.
+* `global_y` - y component of the global position at which the pointer contacted the screen.
-* `delta_x` - x component of the distance in logical pixels that the pointer moved since the last hover event.
-* `delta_x` - y component of the distance in logical pixels that the pointer moved since the last hover event.
+* `kind` - The kind of the device that initiated the event.

-* `timestamp` - event's timestamp.
+### `on_tap_up`

+A pointer that will trigger a tap with a primary button has stopped contacting the screen at a particular location.

+Event handler argument is an instance of `TapEvent` class.

+### `on_vertical_drag_end`

+A pointer that was previously in contact with the screen with a primary button and moving vertically is no longer in contact with the screen and was moving at a specific velocity when it stopped contacting the screen.

+Event handler argument is an instance of `DragEndEvent` class.

-### `on_enter`
+### `on_vertical_drag_start`

-Triggered when a mouse pointer has entered this control.
+A pointer has contacted the screen with a primary button and has begun to move vertically.

-Event handler argument is an instance of `HoverEvent` class.
+Event handler argument is an instance of `DragStartEvent` class.

-### `on_exit`
+### `on_vertical_drag_update`

-Triggered when a mouse pointer has exited this control.
+A pointer that is in contact with the screen with a primary button and moving vertically has moved in the vertical direction.

-Event handler argument is an instance of `HoverEvent` class.
+Event handler argument is an instance of `DragUpdateEvent` class.

+### `on_multi_long_press`

+Called when a long press gesture with multiple pointers has been recognized.

 ### `on_multi_tap`